One-Language/Document/README.md

 ### Constants

 Constants are used to store values that cannot be changed.
+We will use `const` keyword to declare a constant.
+Constant variables are used for storing values that will not change.

+It's a must and you must use it for variables that will not change.
+It will help you to avoid bugs.
+If you are tring to define a variable and you are not changing it in the following code, you must use `const` keyword.
+Otherwise, you will get an error.

+#### Constant definition

 Here is an example:

 ```c
 const i32 a = 5;